SamsonIT/SimplerKNPPaginatorBundle/README.md

 SimplerKNPPaginator
 =====
-KNP Paginator Evensubscriber to paginate stuff fast
+KNP Paginator Eventsubscriber to paginate stuff fast.

 How it works
 ===